This is the correct way to ref Roar and Whirlwind fyi.

-URPG Official, Senior Referee, Chief Judge, Elite Four Member, Johto LO, Mistralton City Gym Leader, Celestic Town Division Head, Kumquat Island Gym Leader
+URPG Champion, Official, Senior Referee, Head Judge, Johto LO, Fortree City Gym Leader, Kumquat Island Gym Leader, Celestic Town Division Head

 "When you can have anything you want by uttering a few words, the goal matters not, only the journey to it." -Rhunön the Elf (Eldest: Inheritance Book 2)

 sniperxpwnage (10:34:33 PM): uhh im not sure tbh

 sniperxpwnage (10:34:45 PM): i will test for you on PO

 sniperxpwnage (10:44:13 PM): that is if the sub breaks